zoltantoth0409/liferay-portal/CONTRIBUTING.markdown

 explained above.
 This is due to the fact that the initial build initializes the build environment.

-To build a module, (e.g., a module located in `liferay-portal/modules/apps/comment/comment-web`), run
+To build a module (e.g., a module located in `liferay-portal/modules/apps/comment/comment-web`), run

     cd liferay-portal/modules